Huwwarah: History

 The village contains numerous sites were some coins from Hellenistic or Roman periods were found.
 Furthermore, there is an agricultural section of east of Huwwarah called Dhahr El Muqhur (roofs of the caves) which is apparently a necropolis to a nearby settlement that may have been the village itself.
-This makes perfect sense in view of the fact that Huwwarah is in the heart of the area that contained the Decapolis union of ten famous trade towns, the most famous of which are Jerash and Gadara (Um Qais).
+This makes perfect sense as Huwwarah is in the heart of the area that contained the Decapolis union of ten famous trade towns, the most famous of which are Jerash and Gadara (Um Qais).

 It is unknown when Huwwarah was permanently settled.
 Some of the older stone buildings in the village suggest the mid-19th century.
 However, mud houses must have existed long before that, based on the number of generations the elderly reported through oral tradition.
 It is expected that there lived at least 12 generations so far in Huwwarah, making the estimated date of settlement between 1700 and 1750 CE.

 In 1596, during the Ottoman Empire, Huwwarah was noted in the census as being located in the nahiya of Bani Juhma in the Liwa of Hawran, with a population of 21 households and 11 bachelors; all Muslim.
 They paid a fixed tax-rate of 25% on various agricultural products, including wheat, barley, summer crops, goats and beehives, in addition to occasional revenues; a total of 3,000 akçe.
 Half of the revenue, 1,500 akçe, was from the wheat.

 The history of Huwwarah is part of the history of Houran.
 See Johann Ludwig Burckhardt's Travels in Syria and the Holy Land for an account of a relatively recent history of the area (the winter of 1810).

 In 1838 Huwwarah was noted as a ruin.

 The Jordanian census of 1961 found 2,342 inhabitants in Huwwarah.